 In 1914 he moved to Geevagh where he found the place to his liking.
 In 1915 he relocated to Ballintogher.
 Here it was suggested to him that he should join the British Army where his proficiency in gymnastics and first aid training would stand him in good stead.
 While stationed there he had to keep an eye on the drilling routines of the Volunteers who had a visible presence in the area.
 He noticed that the atmosphere began to change following the execution of the 1916 leaders.
 A constable from the locality was shot dead in the assault on Ashbourne police station and this gave rise to heightened tension in the police force.
 He detected a change in people’s attitude to British rule in Ireland.
 Sinn Féin were becoming active on the ground dividing farms.

 His next move was to Grange where police visited offshore islands in search of poitín stills.
 The exercise was more for show that anything else.
-Mrs Hannah Sheehy-Skeffinton addressed a gathering in Grange while he was stationed there.
-She was none too complimentary about members of the R.I.C. which included Jeremiah who were in attendance keeping a watching brief.
+Mrs Hannah Sheehy-Skeffington addressed a gathering in Grange while he was stationed there.
+She was none too complimentary about members of the R.I.C. which included Jeremiah who attended the meeting to keep a watching brief.
 While in Grange he became involved in promoting union membership in the force.
 Unlike in England a police union was not recognised in Ireland.
 As a result, he fell out of favour with his superiors and got transferred to Listowel in July 1919.
 Constable Lynch was killed by the I.R.A. in Grange around this time, showing that members of the R.I.C. weren’t safe anywhere as the War for Irish Independence gathered momentum.

-The I.R.A. were more active in the south than in Sligo and therefore there was a need for an increased police presence.
+The I.R.A. were far more active in Munster than in Sligo and therefore there was a need for an increased police presence.
 Landlords and their agents needed protection.
 Sean Hogan was arrested in May 1919.
 Dan Breen and Sean Treacy were seriously wounded and two policemen killed while helping to free Hogan at Knocklong railway station.
 The British government was concerned that the I.R.A. were getting the upper-hand and that the R.I.C. weren’t up to the job of maintaining law and order.
 Early in May 1920 Tomás Mac Curtain, Lord Mayor of Cork, was assassinated in a revenge attack.
 The I.R.A. attacked Kilmallock R.I.C. station on 27th May 1920.